rak-phillip/dorm/README.md

 go run .
 ```

-After a few questions the droplet will be created and you'll be prompted to give a root password for your droplet.
+After a few questions, the droplet will be created and you'll be prompted to give a root password for your droplet.
 The build will take around 10 minutes to complete.
 Once the build is completed you can access your Rancher instance at the provided IP.

 > _Note_: Currently you will need to ssh into your droplet and retrieve the Bootstrap Password - anyone is welcome to fix this...